InseeFrLab/pynsee/README.md

 ## Installation & API subscription

-The files available on [insee.fr](https://www.insee.fr) and IGN data, i.e. the use of `download` and `geodata` modules, do not require authentication.
-Credentials are necessary to access some of the INSEE APIs available through `pynsee` by the modules `macrodata`, `localdata`, `metadata` and `sirene`.
-API credentials can be created here : [portail-api.insee.fr](https://portail-api.insee.fr/)
+Credentials are necessary to access SIRENE API available through `pynsee` by the module `sirene`.
+API credentials can be created here : [portail-api.insee.fr](https://portail-api.insee.fr/).
+All other modules are freely accessible. `macrodata` module gives access to macroeconomic data from BDM database. `localdata` module helps users download data at regional and departmental level.
+Some metadata as the activity classification (NACE) is available thanks to the `metadata` module.
+The files available on [insee.fr](https://www.insee.fr) and IGN data, are available from the modules `download` and `geodata` respectively.

 ```python